Jennifer Hale: Career

 In February 2023, Hale guest voiced Riyo Chuchi, a Pantoran member of the Imperial Senate, in Star Wars: The Bad Batch.

+In 2021, Hale branched out from voice acting by founding two new businesses, Skills Hub and The Haven.
+Skills Hub is a coaching program for aspiring voice actors.
+Featuring 89 coaches including experienced voice actors and casting directors, Skills Hub teaches prospective voice actors skills on how to enter and navigate the VO/VA industry.

+The Haven was a self help group led by Hale, run through Patreon.
+It featured monthly zoom calls and advice from Hale herself.
+The group was indefinitely paused as of June 2024 due to other commitments making scheduling difficult.

 Influences and reception

 In an interview with The Geek Forge regarding her influences, Hale cited voice actors such as Dee Bradley Baker, Grey DeLisle, Phil LaMarr, Tress MacNeille, Kath Soucie, Frank Welker, and April Winchell, with emphasis on LaMarr.
 She also admires the work of actors Judi Dench, Edward James Olmos, and Mary McDonnell.

 Hale's peers and critics have noted her versatility in her roles: Michael Abbott, a professor at Wabash College who blogs about video games, said that she has made herself "untraceable" despite having voiced dozens of roles.
 Journalist Tom Bissell noted that she has been referred as "a kind of Meryl Streep of the form".
 In an interview, she said, "I love the anonymity.
 I could walk through Comic Con, and no matter how many people who might be a fan of what I do, we're in proximity and no one knew.
 I'm invisible.
 If I'd have done as many on-camera roles as I've done voiceover, I couldn't go to the grocery store in peace."
 She stated in the same interview, "As cheesy as it sounds, the player is the star of the game.
 That's the beauty of games—that it's you that inhabits it.
 It's not about someone else, it's about that you get to be that person, and if I do my job right, I as a person disappear.
 Your experience is primary."